GuillermoDuarte888/MecaChess-Robotic-Arm/README.md

 3. **Verification:** Check that the software on the computer displays the video feed from the phone.

-# Execution of the Color Extraction Calibration Cell
+# Execute the Color Extraction Calibration Cell

 1. Go to the Python code and execute the first cell titled **🔷Color Extraction Calibration🔷**.
 2. The camera will open.
 Position the camera so that it captures the board and pieces.